iqnite/spamoji/README.md

 Also thanks to Hack Club for providing a supportive community and motivating me to work on this project.

 This documentation was entirely written by hand.
-I might use AI tools while writing the interpreter.
+I might use AI tools for assistance while writing the interpreter.